History of Russian animation: Soyuzmultfilm, 1936–1960

-With the start of the Great Patriotic War the studio was evacuated to Samarkand along with some key animators who continued teaching students and producing films, including anti-fascist propaganda.
+With the start of World War II the studio was evacuated to Samarkand along with some key animators who continued teaching students and producing films, including anti-fascist propaganda.
 In 1943, they returned to Moscow and released several kids movies such as The Tale of Tsar Saltan (1943) by the Brumberg sisters and The Winter's Tale (1945) by Ivanov-Vano — the last film to use the Soviet three-color filming process before the switch to Agfacolor.
-By that time Ptushko's studio at Mosfilm had been shut down and Tsekhanovsky's studio at Lenfilm — destroyed by a bomb, which basically turned Soyuzmultfilm into Russia's animation monopolist.
+By that time Ptushko's studio at Mosfilm had been shut down and Tsekhanovsky's studio at Lenfilm — destroyed by a bomb, which basically turned Soyuzmultfilm into Russia's animation monopoly.

 Yet even after the war, its resources were very limited.
 19 animators from the relatively small Soyuzmultfilm team were killed in action.
 A whole generation of Leningrad animators either disappeared at fronts or died during the Siege of Leningrad.
 Others returned as war-disabled, like Boris Dyozhkin and Aleksandr Vinokurov (both lost their left eyes), Boris Butakov who got a bullet stuck in his head and Vladimir Degtyaryov who lost his right arm and learned to work as left-handed.
 One of the leading directors, Vladimir Suteev, left the industry on his return for personal reasons.

 The rest worked intensively to prepare new animators; between 1945 and 1948, four groups of students graduated from VGIK.
 They also continued releasing short and feature films that brought them international recognition, such as The Lost Letter (1945) and The Humpbacked Horse (1947) that was used by Walt Disney as a teaching tool for his artists.
 In 1948, The Champion short comedy film was accused of "formalism" and "anthropomorphism" following the Cold War anti-Disney campaign.
 As the art director Yevgeniy Migunov remembered, he floutingly drew backgrounds for his next movie as realistic as possible, and suddenly it became "a golden standard" for the next ten years.
 Ironically, he would become one of the leading innovators later on.

 From 1950 to 1960, the vast majority of animated films were fairy tale adaptations influenced by the works of Viktor Vasnetsov, Ivan Bilibin, Mikhail Vrubel, Palekh and Fedoskino miniatures and other national styles.
 The Disney's conveyor method of production with a clear work split was implemented along with a full analog of a multiplane camera.
 Eclair (rotoscoping) also rose to popularity.
 According to the 1951 report by Ivan Ivanov-Vano, it was a temporary measure that served as a teaching tool for beginning animators.
 Many leading actors were involved, such as Mikhail Astangov who appeared as the beast in The Scarlet Flower (1952).